-AP Explains: Ebola reaches an urban area in Congo.
-What now?
+Ebola reaches an urban area in Congo: What now?

 Yes.
 In West Africa’s massive Ebola outbreak in Guinea, Liberia and Sierra Leone that began in 2014 and left more than 11,300 dead, the virus entered the capital cities in all three impoverished nations.
 Ebola notably spread in the West Point area of Liberia’s capital, Monrovia.
 At the time WHO described West Point as “West Africa’s largest and most notorious slum: more than 70 000 people crowded together on a peninsula, with no running water, sanitation or garbage collection.”

-All of those factors complicated the medical response efforts and may do so again in Congo.
+All of those factors complicated the medical response efforts and may do so again in Congo, where eight previous outbreaks were in remote areas.

 The West Africa outbreak was the deadliest Ebola outbreak since 1976, when Ebola was first identified.